Do car people like sweaters and socks as gifts for the holidays? Sure. Is that what they really want? Nope.

 Car guys drive new cars too, and we all hate having to go to the mechanic when something simple has set off the check engine light.
 That’s why having an OBDII scanner on hand is great, and these days, they’re not expensive.
 This basic one from Actron will get the job done for $63.

-Vehicle decals are a great option for any car owner to customize their vehicle.
-However, correct engine compartment decals, glovebox booklets, and jacking instruction stickers are often missing from classic car restorations, and reproduction kits are not expensive to buy.
-You can find them at all the major restoration parts houses.
+Vehicle decals are a great option for any owner to customize their vehicle/motor.
+However, compartment decals, glovebox booklets, and jacking instruction stickers are often missing from classic car restorations, and reproduction kits are not expensive to buy.
+You can find a honda CRF250R decal kit for sale and other decals at major stores.
 Jim Osborn Reproductions makes quite a few decals for American cars from the ’50s through the ’70s, and while they aren’t NOS, they have the right look and cost about $25.
-You can order these direct (individually) here.

 Car guys are always getting into situations that require good gloves.
 For $30, the Mechanix Material4X gloves are a really good choice.
 They’re both durable and comfortable — perfect to use when hooking up a trailer to a truck, loading a car on a trailer, or changing a flat tire.
 Get them here.